Discovering the many uses of Herbs

 Learning by Doing

 I frequently explore our new property, to discover what plants are offered there, and then I research them.
-I also signed up for Herbalism courses both online and locally to learn more about using herbs safely.
-One of the challenges I find in Herbalism is discerning what is accurate information and what is mystic voodoo hokum.
+One of the challenges I find in exploring Herbalism is discerning what is accurate information and what is mystic voodoo hokum.
 I’m still seeking sources I consider reliable and scholarly, although I’ve found a few already.
 I use that knowledge to make a salve, tea, tincture or decoction, and experience firsthand the actions of the herbs.
 I’m constantly amazed at all the ways herbs can benefit us, and I never knew!